wachin/wps-office-all-mui-win-language/README.md

 wps-office_12.1.0.17881_amd64.deb
 wps-office_12.1.0.17900_amd64.deb

 perhaps later working.

+**Note:** The program was previously available there at [www.wps.cn](www.wps.cn) but is no longer available.

 ## Mirror 163

-At 2025 is working this link from Ubuntukylin Archive mirror:
+At 2025 is working this link from Ubuntukylin Archive mirror in mirrors.163.com:

 [https://mirrors.163.com/ubuntukylin/pool/partner/](https://mirrors.163.com/ubuntukylin/pool/partner/)

 ![](vx_images/20240211-224433-Varias-versiones-de-WPS-Office-en-ubuntukylin.com.png)

-Additionally, if you wish to use the WPS Office 2019 Linux version 11.1.0.11704, which has each program separately, as shown in the following screenshot:
+Additionally, if you wish to use the WPS Office Linux version 11.1.0.11704, which has each program separately, as shown in the following screenshot:

 ![](vx_images/20231116_WPS_Office_Linux_11.1.0.11704_Portada.png)

-In that list of Ubuntu Kylin above you can download it:
+you can download it:

 ![](vx_images/20250129-083708-mirror.163.com-WPS-Office-11.1.0.11704.png)

-and I have also uploaded the deb to my accounts at:
+and I have also uploaded some deb to my accounts at:

 ## Mirror in MEGA
-The following link is a mirror that I have uploaded in case the other downloads fail:
+The following link is a mirror that I have uploaded in case the other downloads fail, has some versions:

 [https://mega.nz/folder/s6AQHSzC#Kd8qbA-Z7yeTa2P5qcVG3w](https://mega.nz/folder/s6AQHSzC#Kd8qbA-Z7yeTa2P5qcVG3w)